nate123456/playerbot-lua/docs/cores.md

 | [mangos-two](https://github.com/mangostwo/server)           | none                                             | MaNGOS Server for Wrath of the Lich King v`3.3.5`  | inactive           |
 | [mangos-three](https://github.com/mangosthree/server)       | none                                             | MaNGOS Server for Cataclysm v`4.3.4`               | inactive           |

-`mangos-lua` development continues on the `mangos-tbc`.
+`playerbot-lua` development continues on the `mangos-tbc`.
 Once it reaches a stable state a higher priority will be placed on integrating the API in other cores.